 Last year, I wrote a few blog posts about my portfolio updates and research process.
 Yet I’ve never shared my full findings.
 I hoped I’d be able to present my findings at UX Camp 2020, after giving a talk in 2019.
 But it’s 2020 and everything is cancelled.

-In lieu of that, I’m sharing my process and findings here on my blog.
+In lieu of that, I’ve decided to share snippets of my research here on my blog.
 I’ve also included links to my previous, portfolio-related posts.

 Enjoy and please share feedback in the comments.

 Update: I’ve made changes to this post.
 A few weeks ago, I had included the whole presentation, but I’d prefer to keep that to myself for now.

 Part 1 – Overview: Introduction, methodology, and general caveats.
 Or, why I conducted this research, how I analyzed my findings, and what to keep in mind when reviewing the findings.

 Part 2 – Review: Analysis and quantitative findings.
 Includes examples of tools, labels, images, layouts, and more.

 Part 3 – Summary & Final Thoughts: Summary of findings in Part 2 and final thoughts for designers and hiring managers.